Real person fiction: History

-Real person fiction has a long history.
-William Shakespeare's history plays are sometimes considered early examples of RPF, and the Brontë children wrote RPF from 1826 to approximately 1844.
-Based on the children's roleplaying game about the Napoleonic Wars, the series featured the Duke of Wellington and his two (actual) sons Charles and Arthur, and their nemesis Alexander Percy, partly based on Napoleon.
-Over the years, Arthur evolved into an amazingly charismatic and powerful figure, the Duke of Zamorna.
-Percy became a tragic villain, partly inspired by John Milton's version of Satan from Paradise Lost.
-These stories were not published until well over a hundred years later, but the children used them to polish their writing skills and eventually all became professional authors.

 During the 1940s, the Whitman Publishing Company released authorized real person fiction, possibly as a boost to the careers of the Hollywood stars of that era.
 Described as "The Newest, Up-To-The-Minute Mystery and Adventure Stories for Boys and Girls, featuring your favorite characters", a variety of famous actors and actresses were spotlighted, including Ginger Rogers, Betty Grable, John Payne, Ann Sheridan, Jane Withers, Bonita Granville, Gene Autry, Deanna Durbin and Ann Rutherford.
 The hardcover publications had colorful dustjackets with a photo of the celebrity on the front, and several illustrations of the actor or actress inside the volume.
 Liberties were taken with the identities of the celebrities; for example, in the story "Ginger Rogers and the Riddle of the Scarlet Cloak", the "Ginger Rogers" character is not an actress at all, but is instead a telephone operator who becomes involved in a mystery.

 The original edition of the "Three Investigators" children's crime series was billed as "Alfred Hitchcock and the Three Investigators", with Hitchcock as mentor to the eponymous heroes.